The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 And you “just” need to find her.

-The Rational Male makes the point that whether or not you want to see relationships with the lenses of power dynamics or not, it doesn’t matter: the power dynamics will be at play anyway.
+Tomassi says that whether or not you want to see relationships through the lenses of power dynamics or not, it doesn’t matter.
+The power dynamics will be at play anyway.

 For more, read: